-A few weeks ago a question was asked on Slack and someone asked me to post about it.
+On Slack someone asked me to post about service accounts.

 Could anyone define some advantages of using a service account rather than a user account when it comes to integrations?